WILLIAM

 defined and limited; and that those limits may not be mistaken or forgotten,

 the constitution is written.
-To what purpose are powers limited, and to what
+To what purpose are powers limited, and to what purpose

-ordinary act.
+constitution by an ordinary act.

 Between these